Anita Hill’s Sexual Harassment Commission Distances Itself From Les Moonves

 “I thought, Oh, for God’s sake, he has no shame,” she told The New Yorker.
 “I don’t think that the fox should be guarding the henhouse.”

-What this will mean, if anything at all, for the organization down the road is still unclear.
+What this will mean, if anything at all, for the organisation down the road is still unclear.
 But this would hardly be the first time that, as Farrow put it, that an abuser’s “private actions belie his public statements.”
-Before a dozen women accused Harvey Weinstein of sexual abuse, the film producer was a vocal supporter of organizations like Planned Parenthood and pledged (but apparently never paid, according to a statement from the organization) $100,000 to Planned Parenthood months before accusations about him came out.
+Before a dozen women accused Harvey Weinstein of sexual abuse, the film producer was a vocal supporter of organisations like Planned Parenthood and pledged (but apparently never paid, according to a statement from the organisation) $100,000 to Planned Parenthood months before accusations about him came out.

 Advertisement